agilasadi/carrier/README.md

 ## License

-This project is open-sourced software licensed under the MIT license.
+This repository is licensed under a proprietary license.
+Unauthorized use, modification, or distribution of the contents is strictly prohibited.
+Please refer to the LICENSE file for details.